Wheat starts to reach Syria as frozen funds unlocked

 The Middle East source said Syria was opting to conclude some business outside of formal tenders.
 “Non-tender business also allows them more channels including some involvement from the private sector.”

-A separate trade source said there was talk of a further purchase this week of up to 150,000 tons of grains comprising wheat and corn, although others could not confirm details.
+A separate trade source said there was talk of a further purchase this week of up to 150,000 tonnes of grains comprising wheat and corn, although others could not confirm details.

 “Although Russia and Iran will remain the main lifeline for the Syrian regime, the increasingly fragmented war economy continues allow a wide range of local and international actors to conclude ad-hoc commodity deals,” Maplecroft’s Soltvedt said.